10 month sleep regression: Myth or real?

 When does it end?

 Unfortunately, there’s no magic end date for sleep regressions.
 You might expect a short period of disrupted sleep if the regression is prompted by an illness, teething, or developmental milestone.
-However, if you have during this period of discomfort (like rocking or feeding to sleep), this can prolong sleep issues.
+However, if you have during this period of discomfort (like rocking or feeding to sleep), this can prolong sleep challenges.
 In this case, you may find the period of sleep trouble lasts longer — weeks or months.
 To get sleep back on track, it can be helpful to reset your little one’s expectations at bedtime.

 Issue | Symptoms | Typical duration | Ways to manage |